truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 Of course, one need not actually *go through with* the actual running of the node.
 That would imply that Some Guy in  the remote African wilderness, far away from any internet connection, could declare "I refuse to run a full node" and somehow *decrease* the decentralization of "Bitcoin".
 Only the *cost* of running the node matters, not the number of people who choose to pay that cost.

 And, technically, the *centralization measure* is the cost of **[<i>the option</i>](https://en.wikipedia.org/wiki/Real_options_valuation) to create a new full node**, because in strategy/anything-reasonable only Options matter.
-Of course, the cost of "creating a node at time=t" is roughly the same as "creating a node at time=(t-X) + running 1 node for X time": the creation cost and option cost are overwhelmingly similar.
+Of course, the cost of "creating a node at time=t" is roughly the same as the cost of "creating a node at time=(t-X) + running 1 node for X time".
 However, this helpful detail does imply that *some* unconsumed electricity is "free decentralization" (people can avoid running the node, unless Something Bad is currently happening), and it does perfectly tie up the edge-case where the full node count drops to zero (and new full-node creation is infinitely expensive), because option valuation includes *uncertainty* surrounding future costs.

 So my metric of centralization is **the cost of the option to create a new full node**.